What are indexed views? Or What are materialized views?

 Since, we now have an index on the view, the view gets materialized.
 The data is stored in the view.
 So when we execute Select * from vWTotalSalesByProduct, the data is retrurned from the view itself, rather than retrieving data from the underlying base tables.

-significantly improve the performance of queries that involves JOINS and Aggeregations.
+Indexed views, can significantly improve the performance of queries that involves JOINS and Aggeregations.
 The cost of maintaining an indexed view is much higher than the cost of maintaining a table index.

-more often used in OLAP systems, because the data is mainly used for reporting and analysis purposes.
+Indexed views are ideal for scenarios, where the underlying data is not frequently changed.
+Indexed views are more often used in OLAP systems, because the data is mainly used for reporting and analysis purposes.
 Indexed views, may not be suitable for OLTP systems, as the data is frequently addedd and changed.

 Ref: